 If you’ve ever been to our house, this spread probably looks familiar.
 A charcuterie board is one of my go-to snacks to serve guests and now I’m sharing a step-by-step guide on how I assemble it with you!
 It’s honestly so easy and a great option while receiving family and friends during the holidays.
 Also, there’s no wrong way to put a charcuterie board together so feel free to let your creativity go hog wild.
 Lastly, it pairs beautifully with wine, just sayin’.

-Scroll below for my simple step-by-step guide on how to assemble a charcuterie board.
+Scroll below for my simple step-by-step guide as well as a video on how to assemble a charcuterie board.

 Step 1: Start with the board and bowls

 Pick a few small bowls to add to your board.
 Normally, I’ll start by placing two to three onto my board for items like jams, olives, chocolates, etc.

 Step 2: Add cheese